Spiders in the Home

 Funnel weaver spiders (Agelenidae)

-Funnel weaver spiders, or grass spiders, are the most common spiders found in homes, particularly during late summer and early fall.
+Funnel web spiders are the most common spiders found in homes, particularly during late summer and early fall.
 They produce dense mats of silk in areas such as shrubs, thick grass, or corners of buildings.
-A central retreat (the base of the funnel) is usually used by the spider which then moves rapidly onto the web when prey enter onto it.
+A central retreat (the base of the “funnel’) is usually used by the spider which then moves rapidly onto the web when prey enter onto it.

-Funnel weaver spiders are harmless but are often mistaken for the brown recluse, a potentially poisonous species that does not naturally occur in Colorado.
-Funnel weaver spiders differ from the brown recluse in that they have a darker brown color with black markings on the abdomen, lack the characteristic violin marking on the cephalothorax, have four pairs of eyes instead of three, have striped legs, and are considerably faster.
+Funnel web spiders are harmless but are often mistaken for the brown recluse, a spider whose venom is of medical importance, that does not naturally occur in Colorado.
+Funnel web spiders differ from the brown recluse in that they have a darker brown color with black markings on the abdomen, lack the characteristic “violin” marking on the cephalothorax, have four pairs of eyes instead of three, have striped legs, and are considerably faster.

 Figure 3.
 Ground spider.